A Chipmunk Reunion: Plot

 The next day, the boys find that Vinny is nowhere to be seen, and when they reach downstairs, they learn that Vinny and the others are throwing them a surprise party.
-Dave and The Chipettes, all of whom are tired and exhausted, find them, but decide not to disturb them.
-However, the boys notice Dave, and run up to him and give him a hug, telling him that they are coming back with him after all, but they'll be back in the forest for visits.
+Dave and The Chipettes, all of whom are tired, find them but decide not to disturb them.
+However, the boys notice Dave, and run up to him and hug him, telling him that they are coming back with him after all, but they'll be back in the forest for visits.
 After another celebration at Vinny's house, this time with Dave and the girls, the special ends with the boys later that night back at home in bed.
 Then Alvin, after being asked what his birthday wish was, says that he initially wished they were like other families, but he has now realized that they have parents who love them very much.